josefsbreakfast/Polaris-Protocol/Disruption_Kit/Big_Picture_Protocols/🌀_System_Governance/💫_Containment_Logic/🧭_leadership_management_and_moral_containment.md

 ---

 ## 🏮 Footer
-*Leadership, Management & Moral Containment* is a framing node of the Polaris Protocol.
+*🧭 Leadership, Management & Moral Containment* is a framing node of the Polaris Protocol.
 It explains why ethically ambiguous examples remain valuable: they show how operational design shapes the moral trajectory of systems.

 > 📡 Cross-references:
+>
-> – [☢️ The Empathy Project](../☢️_the_empathy_project.md) — freedom, containment, and managerial architecture
+> – [☢️ The Empathy Project] — *freedom, containment, and managerial architecture*
-> – [🧩 Algorithmic Conscience](../🧩_algorithmic_conscience.md) — when systems enforce ethics through evidence
+> – [🧩 Algorithmic Conscience] — *when systems enforce ethics through evidence*

 *Survivor authorship is sovereign.
 Containment is never neutral.*

-_Last updated: 2025-11-10_
+_Last updated: 2025-12-19_